IonutMorariu/express-typescript-api/README.md

 ### 5. Give permission to the .sh scripts

 In the folder there are two `bash` scripts named `dev-up.sh` and `dev-down.sh`.
-They are intented to facilitate starting up and stopping the dev environment.
-In order to allow them to run on you machine you have to give them permission by running:
+They are intended to facilitate starting up and stopping the dev environment.
+In order to allow them to run you have to give them permission by running:

 ```bash
     chmod +x dev-up.sh